 Vantage Circle is Hosting a Webcast With the Renowned Author Kaustubh Sonalkar

-Vantage Circle is bringing the first episode of Vantage Point: A view from the top hosted by Kaustubh Sonalkar on 15th July 2022 from 3 pm IST.
+Vantage Circle is bringing the first episode of Vantage Point: A view from the top, India, hosted by Kaustubh Sonalkar on 15th July 2022 from 3 pm IST.

-DELHI, NEW DELHI, INDIA, July 11, 2022 /EINPresswire.com/ -- Vantage Circle, a global leading employee engagement solution, is bringing the first episode of Vantage Point: A view from the top, India, a monthly webcast series hosted by renowned author and business strategist Kaustubh Sonalkar on 15th July 2022 from 3 pm IST.
+NEW DELHI, DELHI, INDIA, July 14, 2022 /EINPresswire.com/ -- Vantage Circle, a global leading employee engagement solution, is bringing the first episode of Vantage Point: A view from the top, India, a monthly webcast series hosted by renowned author and business strategist Kaustubh Sonalkar on 15th July 2022 from 3 pm IST.

 In this episode, Kaustubh is going to talk about “The Metaverse’s Impact on Neurodivergence: A Blessing or a Curse for New-Age HRs” to the guest speakers.
 He will discuss, with thought leaders, industry experts and HRs of the HR world to create clarity on how Metaverse can effect Neurodivergence in the workplace.